Tencent/tgfx/README.md

 ### Web

 The web demo project requires the **Emscripten SDK**.
 You can download and install it from the [official website](https://emscripten.org/).
-We recommend using the latest version, which has been fully tested with the tgfx library.
+We recommend using the latest version.
 If you are on macOS, you can also install it using the following script:

 ```
 brew install emscripten